 - ➤ Tier 1: Energy audit (no incentives at this Tier) - ➤ Tier 2 (between 10-19.99% TES): Energy efficiency measures must achieve at least 10% TES and are only applicable to building shell work, such as air sealing and insulation, but may also include duct sealing, and duct insulation.
 Customers who receive an incentive at this Tier can also receive incentives through the WARM and COOLAdvantage programs for any HVAC upgrades and conversions.
-The cash incentive for achieving at least 10% TES will be \$1,000. - ➤ Tier 3, level 1 (between 20-24.99% TES): Energy efficiency measures must achieve at least 20% TES calculated on all eligible energy savings measures installed.
+The cash incentive for achieving at least 10% TES will be \$1,000, not to exceed 50% of the costs of the measures used to calculate TES. - ➤ Tier 3, level 1 (between 20-24.99% TES): Energy efficiency measures must achieve at least 20% TES calculated on all eligible energy savings measures installed.
 Air sealing is required to receive incentives at this level.
-The cash incentive for achieving at least 20% TES will be \$3,000, not to exceed 50% of the total cost of the project. - ➤ Tier 3, level 2 (25% and above): Energy efficiency measures must achieve at least 25% TES calculated on all eligible energy savings measures installed.
+The cash incentive for achieving at least 20% TES will be \$3,000, not to exceed 50% of the costs of the measures used to calculate TES. - ➤ Tier 3, level 2 (25% and above): Energy efficiency measures must achieve at least 25% TES calculated on all eligible energy savings measures installed.
 Air sealing is required to receive incentives at this level.
-The cash incentive for achieving at least 25% TES will be \$4,000, not to exceed 50% of the total cost of the project.
+The cash incentive for achieving at least 25% TES will be \$4,000, not to exceed 50% of the costs of the measures used to calculate TES.